 - extracurricular activities: Events or activities offered outside of the credit curriculum; e.g., clubs, athletics. - fee: Money charged for additional services beyond tuition rate (i.e., Registration fee, Student Services fee). - honors: Distinction awarded to graduates based on cumulative GPA at graduation. - honors study: The opportunity for honors study is available through general petition into Scholars Program course sections and Independent Study.
 These options are designed to provide intellectual challenge for the serious student. - financial aid: Financial assistance designed to bridge the gap between the resources of the students and their families and the cost of attending Triton College.
 The different forms of financial aid are: grants, loans, work on campus, various local scholarships or veteran's affairs. - financial aid transcript: Records showing past financial aid agreements between the student and any other colleges or universities. - flexible scheduling: Classes offered at a variety of times, course lengths and locations that respond to the student needs. - full time: Enrollment in 12 or more credit hours per semester (6 hours in summer session). - general petition: A form used by students when requesting that the college initiate an action pertaining to student enrollment. - general studies: An associate's degree (AGS) intended for students whose educational goals cannot be adequately met by other degree programs.
 The AGS is awarded in individualized curricula that has been agreed upon by the student and counselor. - grade point: Numerical value assigned to the letter grade received in a class.
 Used to calculate a grade point average. - graduation petition: A form required to be considered for an upcoming graduation. - hybrid/blended courses: A method of instruction that utilizes face-to-face, online and Internet deliveries. - Illinois Articulation Initiative (IAI): The Illinois Articulation Initiative (IAI) is a statewide agreement that allows transfer of the completed General Education Core Curriculum between participating Illinois institutions.
-Completion of the General Education Core Curriculum at any participating college or university in Illinois assures transferring students that lower-division general education requirements for an associate's or bachelor's degree have been satisfied. - incomplete grade: If a student is passing and misses the final examination (with authorization of the appropriate dean) or withdrawal
+Completion of the General Education Core Curriculum at any participating college or university in Illinois assures transferring students that lower-division general education requirements for an associate's or bachelor's degree have been satisfied. - incomplete grade: If a student is passing and misses the final examination (with authorization of the appropriate dean) or fails to complete a major course assignment, the instructor may assign a grade of an "I"-Incomplete.
+Coursework must be completed within 30 days of the start of the next semester or the grade automatically becomes "F".